 Subject Consent for Medical Treatment/Permission to Treat Statement of Policy All campers, including adults needing cognitive assistance, who are participating in any camp must have a consent for medical treatment signed by the parent(s) or guardian, or camper of legal age.
 Purpose To ensure all campers have appropriate consent for any necessary medical care/treatments while at camp.
 Guidelines A Medical Consent form is included as part of the application process for all in-person camps.
 This form is available either through the electronic application system or via paper format, whether electronic or paper.
 The Medical Consent form provides permission to provide routine healthcare, dispense medications, and seek emergency medical treatment and is a requirement to attend COS camps.
 A signed consent form must be completed before the camper will be accepted as a participant.
 The completed Medical Consent form will be available electronically during the specified camp and will be maintained after the camp in compliance with the Record Retention and Destruction policy.
-Paper copies of the form will not be generated unless needed for emergency treatment from healthcare professionals outside of the camp's medical team.
+Paper copies of the form will not be generated unless needed for emergency treatment from healthcare professionals outside of the camp's medical effect.
 In the event that a camper requires medical or dental intervention outside of the camp's medical office, the Medical Consent form and camper insurance information will be provided electronically to the medical staff member who will be accompanying the camper for treatment.
 This information will be presented upon check-in at the healthcare facility.
 Alternatively, the medical staff member can request a secure email account at the hospital or clinic check-in desk and the health information can be transferred directly into the hospital system.
-This policy aligns with American Camping Association, Health and Wellness Standards: "Permission to Treat" (HW.2).